 - Consultancy and advice: Apply your knowledge of agribusiness and risk management to help clients grow resilient businesses.

-- Value chain management: Work with businesses to make their supply chains efficient and resilient, and find the best market for produce.
+Value chain management: Work with businesses to find the best market for produce and make their supply chains efficient and resilient.

 - Project management: Guide the work of science professionals with a diverse range of skillsets, applying your skills in communication, leadership and management.

-- Science communication: Help non-scientists to adopt the latest science and technology to grow their businesses and
+Science communication: Help non-scientists adopt the latest science and technology to grow their businesses and improve sustainability.

 ANIMAL SCIENCE SPECIALISATION